William Billings -

 "Tis the part of the hearers to clap their applause."

-So let's clap our applause for America's
+So let's clap our applause loudly for

 Here are a few performances of compositions